 About the Health Equity Contact Tracing Workshop

 In Summer 2020, the UCI Program in Public Health partnered with the Orange County Health Care Agency (OCHCA) and the Orange County Health Equity COVID-19 Community-Academic Partnership to develop a Health Equity Contact Tracing Workshop.
-Integrating community knowledge from Orange County health equity leaders about the impacts of the pandemic and pandemic mitigation strategies on low-income communities of color with established models of contact tracing and the latest knowledge about COVID-19 spread and mitigation, this Workshop is designed with a fundamental focus on health equity.
+Integrating community knowledge from Orange County health equity leaders about the impacts of the pandemic and pandemic mitigation strategies on low-income communities of color with established models of manual contact tracing and the latest knowledge about COVID-19 spread and mitigation, this Workshop is designed with a fundamental focus on health equity.
 The Health Equity Contact Tracing Workshop was developed to serve the wide range of community leaders and public health practitioners whose work is needed across the full spectrum of pandemic mitigation, elimination, and equitable recovery.
 This includes those working to educate the broader public about evolving information about COVID-19; identify and notify individuals who have been exposed to the virus; support low-income communities of color disparately affected by COVID-19 in mitigating their exposures, quarantining, isolating, and recovering from the pandemic; and organizing community members to develop new systems, structures, and cultures needed to prevent and respond with resilience to future pandemics and disasters.
 Bringing together public health practitioners, community leaders and residents, and students, this popular education curriculum will be delivered in a hybrid format of asynchronous online content and live group-based discussions and role playing sessions.
-This workshop is available free to the public in Summer 2020.
+This workshop is available free to the public July 20 – August 21, 2020.

 The Workshop aimed for participants to…

 - Gain foundational knowledge of health science related to the COVID 19 virus, and health equity as both an outcome and approach to guide COVID-19 response efforts